phpedia/phpedia.github.com/_posts/2012-04-09-ImageMagick-part-1.markdown

 ## For what?

-You can use ImageMagick to resize, flip, mirror, rotate, distort, shear, adjust image colors, apply special effects, draw text, lines, elipses, convert video files and more.
+You can use ImageMagick to resize, flip, mirror, rotate, distort, shear, adjust image colors, apply special effects, draw text, lines, eclipses, convert video files and more.

 ## How it works?